iotaledger/goshimmer/docs/implementation_design/object_storage.md

 Both solutions are implemented in `database` package, along prefixes definitions that can be used during creation of new object storage elements.

-Database plugin is responsible for creating `store` instance of the chosen database under the directory specified with `CfgDatabaseDir` parameter.
-It will manage proper closure of the database upon recieving shutdown signal.
-During the start configuration, database is marked as unhealthy, it will be marked as healthy on shutdown, then garbage collector is run and database can be closed.
+Database plugin is responsible for creating a `store` instance of the chosen database under the directory specified with `CfgDatabaseDir` parameter.
+It will manage a proper closure of the database upon receiving a shutdown signal.
+During the start configuration, the database is marked as unhealthy, it will be marked as healthy on shutdown, then garbage collector is run and database can be closed.

 ## ObjectStorage